2025

 8. Know the Law

-Besides ensuring the hiring, human resources generalists must also ensure that the hiring doesn’t break any federal laws or result in discriminatory practices.
+Human resources generalists must ensure that hiring doesn’t violate federal laws or result in discriminatory practices.
 Countries have legal responsibilities for employers to treat candidates equally.

 Failing to do so can trigger company background checks, legal interviews, and business data collection.
 In short, the benefits of following the hiring laws are substantial.